 Svelto.ECS and Svelto.Tasks can now be installed in Unity using OpenUPM.
 In order to do so, please follow this simple tutorial.
-For the first time use, you will need to download a command line tool, but it’s very simple to use and it doesn’t need to be installed.
+For the first time use, you will need to download a command line tool (which needs node.js , follow the instructions on github), but it’s very simple.
 Once the package you choose is downloaded, the command line tool won’t need to be used anymore, unless you want to install another package from the OpenUPM registry.

 Install Svelto.ECS through OpenUPM for the first time

 Once you have downloaded the CLI tool, open your project and follow these instructions:

 $ cd YOUR_UNITY_PROJECT_FOLDER